-As a Krazy Coupon Lady I usually have a pretty good stockpile of Listerine on hand, but I still always grab more when I see a deal come up.
-That’s not just because I want to banish bad breath, but because it has such a wide variety of uses!
-In fact, Listerine, which was formulated in 1879, was originally developed as a surgical antiseptic and, historically, has been used for all sorts of things.
+Did you know Listerine, which was formulated in 1879, was originally developed as a surgical antiseptic and, historically, has been used for all sorts of things?
 It actually wasn’t marketed for bad breath until the 1970s!
 If you’ve got a stash of Listerine sitting in your bathroom closet, check out some of the cool, unconventional ways that you can use it—and maybe save yourself a few bucks!

-Many of us often have foot odor, even if we don’t want to admit it!
-Luckily, the alcohol and extracts found in Listerine make it an extremely effective remedy.
 To keep foot odor at bay, soak a cotton ball in Listerine and rub it all over your feet.
-You can rub a small amount along the inside of your shoes, as well.
-Using Listerine has more than one perk for feet—it has been shown to help alleviate athletes foot, as well.
+You can apply a small amount along the inside of your shoes, as well.
+Using Listerine has more than one perk for feet—it has been shown to help alleviate athletes foot, too.

-5. Kill germs and odors in your garbage disposal
+4. Eliminate germs and odors in your garbage disposal.

 Speaking of stinky things, have you ever been cooking in your kitchen and noticed a foul smell emanating from your sink?
-I had a terribly stinky sink and tried everything to get rid of the smell, including lemon peels, oranges and even baking soda.
-Nothing worked – until I tried Listerine!
 To eliminate sink odors, simply pour half a cup of mouthwash down the disposal.